Relationships After Kids

 If you feel like your relationship after kids is suffering and you are not sure how to get back to being a strong couple, know that you are not alone.
 We can help!

-Carolyn Riviere-Placzek, LMFT, RPT, and her amazing team at Collaborate Counseling, are here to help you and your parent find a balance between your relationship as a happy couple and your dedication to your family.
+The amazing team at Centennial Counseling Services is here to help you and your parent find a balance between your relationship as a happy couple and your dedication to your family.
 To learn more or schedule an appointment online or give us a call at 720-386-5131.